forem/forem-browser-extension/README.md

 # Forem Browser Extension 🌱

-Do visit multiple Forems and wish there was an easier way to switch between them?
+Do you visit multiple Forems and wish there was an easier way to switch between them?
 Wish no more: the Forem browser plugin places a sidebar along the left side of your browser window to which you can add shortcuts to your favorite or more frequently visited Forems!

 To use: install the plugin for your browser of choice from the plugin stores below, and visit any Forem instance to get started.
 Click the '+' icon to add a shortcut to the Forem you're currently viewing to the sidebar.
 Shortcuts can be dragged to rearrange them, or clicking the '-' button will remove a Forem from the sidebar.